 '''

 introduction/fpij/DiscountImperative.java

-BigDecimal totalOfDiscountedPrices = BigDecimal.ZERO;
+double totalOfDiscountedPrices = 0.0;

-for(BigDecimal price : prices) {
+for(int price : prices) {

-if(price.compareTo(BigDecimal.valueOf(20)) > 0)
+if(price > 20) {

-totalOfDiscountedPrices =
+totalOfDiscountedPrices += price 0.9;

-totalOfDiscountedPrices.add(price.multiply(BigDecimal.valueOf(0.9)));
+}

 }

 System.out.println("Total of discounted prices: " + totalOfDiscountedPrices);

 '''

 That's familiar code; we start with a mutable variable to hold the total of the discounted prices.
 We then loop through the prices, pick each price greater than \$20, compute each item's discounted value, and add those to the total.
-Finally we print the total value of the discounted prices.
+Finally, we print the total value of the discounted prices.